DinhNGN/cse15l-lab-reports/lab_report3.md

     ./find-results.txt
     ./grep-results.txt

 - The command lists a certain maxdepth of 2 sub-directory for the command-line.
-This is useful for when you don't find your file in the maxdepth of 1 sub-directory, and more accurately go through your files to look for what you want.
+This is useful for when you don't find your file in the maxdepth of 1 sub-directory, and more accurately go through your files to look for what file you want.